 Made from the rubble of the Lewis and Clark High School remodeling project, the bench is located just north and east of the South Howard Bridge.

-Canada Island, known as Crystal Island prior to the World's Fair, was the location of the first water pumping plant in 1884 and is located just north of the blue bridge in the center of the Park.
-The main occupant of the island was the Crystal Laundry and Water Works, you can see the brick remains from the southern suspension bridge.
-After the Fair, the island was renamed Canada Island.
-The main part of the Canadian exhibit was in the brown building.
-A group of Canadian Indians were a part of the group who came from Canada to participate in Expo '74.
-While they were here they built two Totem Poles and performed their native dances throughout the day in the dirt circle called Alberta Amphitheatre.
-Other small group performances would also use this small stage.
+Snxw Meneɂ (sin-HOO-men-huh), formerly known as Canada Island, Crystal Island, and Cannon Island, was the location of the first water pumping plant in 1884 and is located just north of the blue bridge in the center of the Park.
+The main occupant of the island was the Crystal Laundry and Water Works, you can see the brick remnants from the southern suspension bridge.

 Inspiration Point, located on the southeast side of the then North Howard Bridge, was finished in 1974.
 It is a nice place to go to enjoy the view of the river and Willie Willey Rock.
 Born in Mt.
 Ayr, Iowa on September 15th, 1884, Willie settled in Spokane.
 Known as a nature boy or mountain man, Willie traveled all over the country with many unusual pets.
 Due to his uniqueness, the media gave him much publicity.
 When asked his location, he would always say “Spokane.”
 Because of all the good publicity we received from his travels, Willie was known as Spokane's unofficial Ambassador of Good Will.